akhilreddygujju/instrument/README.md

 ## Key Features

 * **Instrumentation of a 10MVA Transformer:** Comprehensive design for monitoring key parameters of a 66kV/13.8kV, Delta-Star, 60Hz power transformer.
-* **Selection and Analysis of Instrument Transformers:** Selection of appropriate ratings for CTs and PTs to scale down voltage and current.
+* **Selection and Analysis of Instrument Transformers:** Selection of appropriate ratings for Current Transformers (CTs) and Potential Transformers (PTs) to scale down voltage and current.
 * **Passive Component Specification:** Calculation of burden resistor values for interfacing with monitoring circuitry.
 * **Analog/Digital Circuitry Design:** Block diagram level description of circuitry for voltage, current, frequency, and power measurement.
 * **Component Identification:** Part number identification from component manufacturers for selected instrument transformer ratings.